 VII.
 Music DataThis database stores the music data whose accuracy must be ensured.
 I did not work on this, but I worked closely with those who did to define how humans could best contribute to data accuracy.

-As a first year PhD student at the Berkeley School of Information, I am exploring emergent biosignal and textile technologies and their possible applications for creative expression, everyday aesthetic experiences, and learning.
+As a second year PhD student at the School of Information at UC Berkeley, I am exploring emergent biosignal and textile technologies and their possible applications for creative expression and everyday aesthetic experiences.

 Previously I worked on creative applications at Intel Labs and the MIT Media Lab, music-related front end software development for The Echo Nest, and sustainable development projects in Bali, Morocco, and China.